 A Taos bench

-Consider this list as a Walking Guide, it is quite walkable within a few hours of your time.
+Consider this list as a Guide, it is quite worth a few hours of your time.
 There are many other shops along the route here, if you see someplace that looks intriguing take a look and see what they too have to offer.
 These are primarily the types of shops which we seek out when visiting other cities & towns when on vacation.
 Enjoy the list, it's not a competition.
-If you have disagreements or wonder why your favorite merchant isn't on the list, try creating your own.
+If you have disagreements or wonder why your favorite merchant isn't on the list, try creating your own online blog essays.
 It's not all that easy, it's actually quite a lot of work for a non-monetary thing to do, but I encourage you to do so.

 Feather your nest from any of these lovely Taos shops